 Spectrophotometers are more expensive than colorimeters.

-The design of the colorimeter is less complex, is light in weight, and is rugged in general thus suffers less wear and tear during operation while this is not the case with a spectrophotometer as it is comparatively heavy thereby exhibiting more complexity.
+The design of the colorimeter is less complex, is light in weight, and is rugged in general thus suffering less wear and tear during operation this is not the case with a spectrophotometer as it is comparatively heavy thereby exhibiting more complexity.

 Colorimetric data directly read and provide tristimulus values such as XYZ, G, b, d, etc. While spectrophotometers can indirectly calculate psychophysical information.